hannahlu/comp160-engineering/README.md

 Within software engineering, developers often face tight deadlines which may prevent accessibility from being prioritized in the engineering of games \cite{3} \cite{10}.
 This paper aims to explore obstacles facing the development of accessible games and how mainstream games can learn from software designed specifically for the visually impaired.

+"vital considerations for improving accessibility and usability are lacking in the software engineering process."
+[15]

 ### Case Studies
 * AudioQuake:
 Quake [4] is one of the first FPS mainstream games to be adapted to suit the visually impaired, in the form of AudioQuake, which uses an auditory interface [5].
 The creators were keen to not only enable basic game play, but ensure blind users could participate online and in the building of their own level maps.